Featured on CNBC – Read the Full Story

 Below are the 5 most common care options with a breakdown of what you need to know from an insider about each.

 • Skilled Nursing or what used to be called “nursing home”. – The overall concept of nursing homes has changed over the years.
-Nursing homes used to be the only option for any type of care but now with Assisted Living, skilled nursing is mostly used for short term rehabilitation with not many beds designated to long term stays.
-If you are in skilled nursing due to needing rehabilitation from a medical issue, medicare will cover as long as you are making progress.
-If yourself or your loved one is no longer making progress but has a “skilled need” ie. IV antibiotics, feeding tube, wound care or any service that needs a licensed professional (RN or LPN) to administer the treatment you will be eligible to stay in skilled nursing long term.
-Skilled nursing has more of a hospital feel then Assisted Living which is something to note if your loved one is there for long term.
+Nursing homes used to be the only option for any type of care but now with Assisted Living, skilled nursing is mostly used for short-term rehabilitation with not many beds designated for long-term stays.
+If you are in skilled nursing due to needing rehabilitation from a medical issue, medicare will cover you as long as you are making progress.
+If you or your loved one is no longer making progress but has a “skilled need” ie. IV antibiotics, feeding tube, wound care or any service that needs a licensed professional (RN or LPN) to administer the treatment you will be eligible to stay in skilled nursing long term.
+Skilled nursing has more of a hospital feel than Assisted Living which is something to note if your loved one is there for the long term.
 On average skilled nursing private pay is around $400 a day.
-Long term care insurance will cover a long term stay in skilled nursing if that is what the patient needs according to their doctor.
+Long-term care insurance will cover a long term stay in skilled nursing if that is what the patient needs according to their doctor.

 • Adult Day Care – Another great option for families is adult day care.
-Adult day care can provide your love one with a full or half day of programming which is great for socialization and gives the caregiver a break.
+Adult daycare can provide your loved one with a full or half day of programming which is great for socialization and gives the caregiver a break.
 Your loved one then comes home in the evening and weekends.
 The one downside to this option is if your loved one is struggling with Dementia evenings can sometimes be the most challenging part of the day.
-Adult day cares offer full time and part time options and average around $75 a day.
+Adult day cares offer full-time and part-time options and average around $75 a day.
 There are some Long Term Care insurance plans that cover adult day care as an option.

 • Move in with family.
 Last but not least is the option of moving in with family.
-For some families due to financial constraints this may be the only option.
-The pro’s of having everyone under one roof makes managing the day to day needs of your aging loved one more accessible to handle.
-The con’s can be having younger kids to attend too while assisted your aging parent, the stress of both can be overwhelming.
-Also remember if care is needed and family can not provide it you will have caregivers in your home.
+For some families due to financial constraints, this may be the only option.
+The pros of having everyone under one roof makes managing the day-to-day needs of your aging loved one more accessible to handle.
+The cons can be having younger kids to attend to while assisting your aging parent, the stress of both can be overwhelming.
+Also, remember if care is needed and family can not provide it you will have caregivers in your home.

 There are options out there for everyone it’s just about getting on top of it early and discussing with the family what is going to be best.
 Waiting for a crisis will only force families to make quick and rushed decisions that may not be the right fit for your loved one or may not be the best financial decision.
 Openly talking about the options will allow for your family to plan.
 Aging is unique to everyone so it’s hard to know exactly what the future needs will be but having the knowledge of the options will help as situations arise and decisions have to be made.